Pubovaginal muscle

 The pubovaginal muscle is a pelvic floor muscle that attaches to the muscles of lateral walls of the midsection of the vagina and the pubis.
-It is relatively short compared to the other levator ani muscles and extends between the rectum and the vagina.
-Other muscles that are part of the levator ani are: the pubovisceral muscle which is made up of the puboperineal; pubovaginal, and puboanal muscles; the puborectal muscle; and the iliococcygeal muscle.
+It is relatively short compared to the other levator ani muscles and extends between the pubic bones and the vagina.
+Other muscles that are part of the levator ani are: the pubococcygeus muscle which is made up of the puboperineal, pubovaginal, and puboanal muscles; the puborectal muscle; and the iliococcygeal muscle.
 The pubovaginal muscle was identified by anatomists as early as 1912.